Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Brewing techniqueEspresso, pour overEspresso, French press, cold brew

-Now that you know about the key differences between these coffee roasts, let’s get into the details and find out which is right for you!
+Now that you're familiar with the key differences between these coffee roasts, let's dive into the details and determine which one is right for you:

 What is a blonde roast?